Alter Südfriedhof

 Is photography allowed?

-Yes, photography is generally permitted, but visitors should maintain a respectful demeanor and be aware of other visitors.
+Photography is generally permitted, but visitors should be respectful and avoid photographing specific graves.

 Are there guided tours?

-Check the official website for current information regarding any available guided tours or informational materials.
+Check the official website for current information on guided tours, as offerings may vary.

 What’s the best time to visit?